ctphoenix/Python-Course-Material/chapter5.md

 *** =hint
 - You can find the mean and standard deviation along each column by selecting `axis=0` in `np.mean` and `np.std`, respectively.
 - The method that returns the top two principal components is `sklearn.decomposition.PCA(2)`.
-Store this as `pca`!
+Store this as `pca`.

 *** =pre_exercise_code
 ```{python}